lp-wan/coap-compression/draft-ietf-lpwan-coap-static-context-hc.md

-When these Outer Rules are applied to the example GET Request and CONTENT Response.
+These Outer Rules are applied to the example GET Request and CONTENT Response.
 The resulting messages  are shown in {{Fig-Compressed-GET}} and {{Fig-Compressed-CONTENT}}.

 ~~~~
 Compressed message: